josercruz01/dotfiles/README.md

 ## Thanks

 I started by forking [Nick Plekhanov's Dotfiles](https://github.com/josercruz01/dotfiles) and then applied my changes on top of it.

+I also looked at [YADR](https://github.com/skwp/dotfiles) for the some of the vim configuration.

 ## License